jricher/secevent/draft-richanna-secevent-token.md

 hypothetical event type.
 * An "event_subject" claim whose value identifies a subject via email address.
+* An "event_time" claim whose value is the time at which the event occured.
 * Two claims "claim_1" and "claim_2" that are defined by the hypothetical event type's Profiling Specification.